corbifex/lisk-genesis/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 ## What is the Lisk Genesis Block Creator
-With this module you can easily create your own genesis block for your Lisk dapps or sidechains.
+The genesis block creator gives developers the possibility to customise their own genesis block for sidechain and blockchain app prototypes during the Lisk alpha SDK phase.

+**This is by no means meant to support the production phase yet.**

 ## Installation
 You can install Lisk Genesis by using npm